Koha-Community/kohadocs/source/patrons.rst

    -  Sort 1 and 2 are used for statistical purposes within your library

--  Next, the Library Setup section includes additional library settings
+-  Next, the library set-up section includes additional library settings

    |image414|